 Bermuda is well known for their many shipwrecks around the island.
 It is said that they have at least 300, so seeing at least one shipwreck must be on your list of activities to do in Bermuda.
 As mentioned above, there are boat tours that take you to the Vixen Shipwreck.
 This is one of the most famous shipwrecks since it sits both above and below the water and creates epic photo opportunities.
 Furthermore, in addition to seeing shipwrecks by boat, you can also snorkel above them or dive deep next to them.
 Both experiences will surely blow your mind to see such wonders in the ocean.

 Snorkeling to Find Sea Life

 Bermuda has several great snorkeling spots and is a favorite activity to enjoy amongst a variety of visitors.
 Whether they are beginner or advanced snorkleres, there are great spots for everyone.
 You can snorkel near beaches and coves on your own or venture out into the deep ocean with a tour.
+Tour guides and resorts can help supply you with a snorkel mask.
+Otherwise there are plenty of shops to purchase your own.
 We were lucky to have great snorkel spots outside our doorstep at our hotel, The Reefs Resort & Club.
 They have their own private beach with some amazing reefs and sea life surrounding it.
 Some other great snorkel spots in Bermuda include Tobacco Bay Beach, Church Bay and Daniel’s Head Beach.

 Discovering Underground Caves